 4. Change Takes Work and Time

 Change doesn’t happen overnight.
 We learn certain behaviors and mindsets over a long period of time.
 Changing those — and the tracks we’ve built in our brains to support them — is a long process.

 My long process involved repetition of mantras and daily habits that reinforced changes I was trying to make.
 It wasn’t until 13 months after starting therapy that I was able to continue on my own, no longer needing my therapist as a guide.

 How long it takes to reach a point of peace and understanding is different for everyone, but going into the process knowing it will take time is critical.
 In both life and therapy, this mindset gives you space to understand the problems and work toward a solution.

 I keep these lessons with me at all times.
-You can, too, by using them to solve problems in your own life or as inspiration to seek out a therapist for yourself.
+You can, too, by using them to solve problems in your own life or as inspiration to seek out an in-person or online therapist for yourself.